-Trent Steenblock, DPM, podiatrist at Allina Medical Clinic in Northfield and Faribault, explains an X-ray of a patient’s foot.
+Trent Steenblock, DPM, podiatrist at Allina Health Northfield Clinic and Faribault, explains an X-ray of a patient’s foot.
 Steenblock provides foot and ankle care at both clinics and performs surgery at Northfield Hospital and District One Hospital in Faribault.

 Putting your best foot forward